myles2007/myles2007/README.md

 </h5>
 <small>
   <ul>
-    <li> Oversaw/guided significant development projects, architectural changes, and engineering processes. </li>
+    <li> Oversaw/guided significant development projects, architectural changes, and engineering processes</li>
-    <li> Served as the primary technical contact for prospective clients, vendor partners, and key clients. </li>
+    <li> Served as the primary technical contact for prospective clients, vendor partners, and key clients</li>
-    <li> Guided BriteCore's first API-only client to production. </li>
+    <li> Guided BriteCore's first API-only client to production</li>
-    <li> Traveled as needed for conferences, sales trips, and any other events requiring a technical presence. </li>
+    <li> Traveled as needed for conferences, sales trips, and any other events requiring a technical presence</li>
   </ul>
 </small>